roundearth/dotfiles/README.md

 You should make sure you've installed all the packages at the bottom of .bashrc to so that you don't get any weird breakages, such as micro and btop

+### bashrc-scripts
+A folder where I store the scripts I've written for .bashrc.
+Install this in your home folder.

 ## dunstrc
 Nothing special here, just moving the notifications to top right corner